AckerlyXu/heima/articles/hdinsight/hdinsight-release-notes-archive.md

 | 3.2 |3.2.7.1005.2488842 |2.2 |2.2.9.1-11 |
 | 3.3 |3.3.0.1005.2488842 |2.3 |2.3.3.1-25 |

-This release contains the following updates.
+This release contains the following updates:

 | Title | Description | Impacted Area (for example, Service, component, or SDK) | Cluster Type (for example Spark, Hadoop, HBase, or Storm) | JIRA (if applicable) |
 | --- | --- | --- | --- | --- |